xenify-io/litepaper/README.md

 When you opt to claim your rewards, the native tokens gathered from the claim fee are stored in a temporary pool.
 At the end of the cycle, these tokens are distributed exclusively to veXNF holders who recycled their rewards within the first hour of the cycle.
 This exclusive distribution will occur alongside the protocol's daily native rewards distribution at the end of each cycle, with eligible recyclers receiving a share based on their veXNF position.
 In short, recycling in hour 1 means you'll get a portion of that cycle's claim fee proceeds.

 This recycling mechanic provides a multitude of benefits for the ecosystem and recyclers.
 Not only does it provide users the ability to participate in the daily burn auction without providing the mandatory burn fee, but it actively drives buy pressure for XNF, with a portion of all recycled rewards being utilised to generate XNF protocol-owned liquidity.
-But that’s not all, as a dedicated recycler, you also unlock the ability to earn additional veXNF rewards in each cycle, stemming from the daily automated buyback.
 This strategic approach empowers users to maximise their earning potential in a way that aligns with protocol growth.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ⭐️ Recycling Native Rewards

 Discover the smart way to maximise your earning potential with Xenify's recycling feature.
 By recycling accrued native chain rewards, you bypass the 25% claim fee and strengthen your XNF position as your full balance enters the daily burn auction.

 What makes this process unique is the protocol's ability to deduct the burn fee directly from your recycled rewards.
 This enables token-free participation in the burn auction, unlike the normal burn process which requires either vXEN or YSL batches, as well as native tokens to cover the mandatory burn fee.

-As a veXNF holder who recycles, you gain access to an exclusive daily distribution of veXNF that’s drawn from the protocol’s daily XNF buyback.
-Whereby, 100% of the XNF tokens acquired by the protocol buyback at each cycle's end will be locked and distributed as veXNF to recyclers.
-Your share of the distribution depends on your XNF holdings and their associated veXNF power.
-In essence, by recycling with a greater veXNF power during a cycle, you can increase your share of the veXNF rewards acquired from the protocol‘s buyback.

 But wait, there's more!
 As a token of gratitude for their active participation in the protocol, veXNF holders who recycle rewards during the first hour of the cycle also become eligible for an exclusive distribution of native tokens from the 25% claim fee charged on direct claims.
 At the end of each cycle, accumulated claim fee proceeds will be distributed to eligible recyclers proportional to their XNF holdings and its associated veXNF power.

 To leverage this recycling feature, ensure that you have a sufficient balance of native chain rewards to acquire at least one batch for the burn process.
 If your reward balance falls short of the required amount of native chain tokens, the recycle option will not be accessible to you.
 By recycling your native chain rewards, you'll not only strengthen your XNF position but also enjoy a streamlined process that eliminates the usual burn fees associated with the burn function.
-Most importantly, as a dedicated recycler, you will benefit from native chain tokens generated from the 25% claim fee, and qualify for an exclusive distribution of veXNF at the end of each cycle.
+Most importantly, as a dedicated recycler, you will qualify for an exclusive distribution of native tokens generated from the 25% claim fee by recycling within the first hour.
 It's a win-win situation that rewards your active participation and commitment to the growth of Xenify.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)